Grokzen/redis-py-cluster/CONTRIBUTING.md

 Follow the code quality standards described in this file.

-You are responsible for ensuring the code is mergable and fix any issues that can occur if other code was merged before your code.
+You are responsible for ensuring the code is mergeable and fix any issues that can occur if other code was merged before your code.

-Allways ensure docs is up to date based on your changes.
+Always ensure docs is up to date based on your changes.
 If docs is missing and you think it should exists you are responsible to write it.

 For all PR you should do/include the following
  - A line about the change in the `CHANGES` file Add it in the section `Next release`, create it if needed.
- - If you change something already implemented, for example add/remove argument you should add a line in `docs/Upgrading.md` describing how to migrate existing code from the old to the new code.
+ - If you change something already implemented, for example adding/removing an argument you should add a line in `docs/Upgrading.md` describing how to migrate existing code from the old to the new code.
 Add it in the section `Next release`, create it if needed.
  - Add yourself to `docs/Authors` file (This is optional if you want)